All guides

 Gap analysis is a method used to compare the current performance level of your product or service with its desired performance state, as defined by user needs and desired outcomes.
 This comparison helps classify areas as over-served, appropriately served, and under-served.

-Run a follow-up soft-quant or quantitative survey to have customers rate desired outcomes by their importance and current satisfaction in a scale of 1 to 5, followed by qualitative reasoning.
+Run a brief study or survey to have participants rate desired outcomes by their importance and current satisfaction in a scale of 1 to 5, followed by qualitative reasoning.
 Below are some few key metrics to measure:

 Making sense of opportunity score